Skip to content

 Routing via PiKVM

-By default, kvmd-otgnet will configure network connection between PiKVM and the server host only.
-The server host will not be able to reach other hosts beyond PiKVM.
-If the full network access is required from the server host through the USB-Ethernet feature (access all hosts PiKVM can access), additional settings are needed in /etc/kvmd/override.yaml.
+By default, kvmd-otgnet will configure network connection between PiKVM and the host only.
+The target host controlled by PiKVM will not be able to reach other hosts beyond PiKVM.
+If the full network access is required from the host through the USB-Ethernet feature (access all hosts PiKVM can access), additional settings are needed in /etc/kvmd/override.yaml.

-2. Add network interface to forward requests to (default gateway) by adding a line forward_iface: <interface name> under firewall:.
+1. Add network interface to forward requests to (default gateway) by adding a line forward_iface: <interface name> under the firewall section.
 Typically it would be eth0 if the built-in ethernet port is used::

 otgnet: